MatrixEditor/dementor/docs/source/index.rst

 .. rst-class:: lead

-   IPv6/IPv4 LLMNR/NBT-NS/mDNS Poisoner - you can think if it as `Responder <https://github.com/lgandx/Responder">`_ 2.0
+   IPv6/IPv4 LLMNR/NBT-NS/mDNS Poisoner - you can think if it as upgraded version of `Responder <https://github.com/lgandx/Responder">`_ with many more features.

 .. container:: buttons